Harmonic model predictive control for tracking sinusoidal references and its application to trajectory tracking: Introduction

 In this paper, we present an extension of HMPC for tracking harmonic references, instead of the piece-wise constant references considered in \cite{krupa_harmonic_2022}.
-This is a natural extension, given the fact that the HMPC formulation uses a harmonic artificial reference.
-The benefit of the formulation is that the complexity of the optimization problem does not depend on the period of the reference, thus being applicable to arbitrarily long periodic references.
-The formulation also inherently deals with non-admissible references, resulting in a closed-loop behavior which may differ from the typical one obtained from other periodic MPC formulations due to the terminal ingredients partly measuring the ``distance'' to the reference in terms of it ``shape'', as we show in the numerical case study.
-This may be useful in various applications, such as power electronics or spacecraft rendezvous \cite{leomanni_sum--norms_2020,dong_novel_2022}.
-The optimization problem of the proposed extension can be solved using a very minor modification of the solver from \cite{krupa_efficiently_2022}, which is available in \cite{krupa_spcies_2020}.
-Additionally, the proposed formulation retains the recursive feasibility and asymptotic stability of the original HMPC as well as its main benefits, namely its increased performance and domain of attraction when using small prediction horizons and the fact that the complexity of its optimization problem does not depend on the period of the periodic reference.
-Finally, we discuss the application of the proposed formulation to track arbitrary references, i.e., not necessarily harmonic, showing that a proper selection of the ingredients of the controller can lead to a good tracking performance, even when the complete reference signal is not known before-hand.
+This is a natural extension, given the fact that the HMPC formulation uses a harmonic artificial reference and the wide range of applications where harmonic signals naturally occur.
+The benefit of the proposed linear MPC formulation, when compared to periodic MPC, is that the complexity of its optimization problem does not depend on the period of the harmonic reference.
+The formulation also inherently deals with non-admissible references, resulting in a closed-loop behavior that may differ from the typical one obtained from other periodic MPC formulations due to the terminal ingredients partly measuring the ``distance'' to the reference in terms of it ``shape'', as we show in the numerical case study.
+The optimization problem of the proposed extension can be solved using a minor modification of the solver from~\cite{krupa_efficiently_2022} (available in \cite{krupa_spcies_2020}).
+Additionally, the formulation retains the recursive feasibility and asymptotic stability of the original HMPC, as well as its good performance and large domain of attraction when using small prediction horizons.

+The proposed formulation may have other useful applications, such as obstacle avoidance~\cite{Pereira_Obstacles_2021, dosSantos_AUT_2024} or tracking of generic reference trajectories~\cite{kohler_TAC_2020}, due to its large domain of attraction, the elliptic nature of its artificial reference, and its aforementioned ``shape-tracking'' behavior.
+In particular, we find that the dynamic nature of the harmonic artificial reference leads to a remarkably good performance when applied to the problem of tracking generic reference trajectories, as we discuss in Section~\ref{sec:arbitrary:ref} and show in the numerical case study.